Cristos Negros of Central America and Mexico: Notable shrines/sanctuaries

 The Sanctuary of Chalma is one of the most-visited pilgrimage site in Mexico, only second behind the Basilica of Our Lady of Guadalupe, with over two million visitors each year.
 Most of these come from central and southern Mexico, but the site has received visitors from all over the world.
 The Cristo Negro in this sanctuary is said to have come from a nearby cave, which had been the center for worship of a god called Ostoc Teotl.
 Legend states that the idol of the pre Hispanic deity was replaced by the black crucifix.
 Pilgrimage to the site includes participating in pre Hispanic dance at the church atrium.

 The Cristo Negro of El Sauce, León Department, Nicaragua, also known as Our Lord of Miracles, commemorated 290 years of existence in 2013.
 The name of the town, which means “the willow,” commemorates the finding of the image here under that type of tree.
 Like the image in Esquipulas, its feast day is January 15 and is currently house in the National Sanctuary of Our Lord of Miracles.

+In the community of El Cuastecomate, in the municipality of Ejutla, Jalisco, there is a chapel dedicated to the Lord of Esquipulas.
+It was built by Dr. J. Ruano Rossil, a retired United States scientist, who also donated its beautiful Black Christ sculpture.
+He wrote the song "Don't Close Your Arms to Me, My Lord of Esquipulas," to welcome the Christ of Esquipulas into this community.
+A small image of the Christ of Esquipulas, also donated by the same doctor, is now venerated by the people of San Juan de Amula in the municipality of El Limón, Jalisco.